Amelia5p/travel-planner/README.md

 **Log Out**

-- Django allauth was installed and used to create the Sign up, Log in and Log out functionality.
+- Django allauth was installed and used to create Log in and Log out functionality.
 - Success messages inform the user if they have logged in/ logged out successfully.